Grand Prix Drivers' Association

 The Grand Prix Drivers' Association (GPDA) is a trade union for Formula One drivers.
 Founded in 1961 and refounded in 1994, it has organised several drivers' strikes and boycotts over the years, primarily in response to unsafe circuits on the F1 calendar and other driver safety issues.
 It represents the international cast of F1 drivers but is based in Monaco.
-Its current chairman is former driver Alexander Wurz.
+Its current chairman is a former driver Alexander Wurz.

 Background

 First GPDA

 The GPDA was founded in May 1961 and, following an election by members, its inaugural Chairman was Stirling Moss.
 After Moss retired from the sport in 1963, Jo Bonnier succeeded him.

 The organisation's initial aim was to obtain representation on the Commission Sportive Internationale (CSI) of the Fédération Internationale de l'Automobile (FIA) to advocate for improved safety standards and provisions for both drivers and spectators.
 The GPDA organised driver boycotts of the Circuit de Spa-Francorchamps (1969) and the Nürburgring (1970, post-1976).

 The organisation fractured during the FISA–FOCA war, during which drivers in teams aligned with FISA (mostly auto manufacturer teams like Ferrari) clashed with drivers in FOCA teams (mostly private racing teams like Lotus, McLaren, or Williams).
 GPDA chairman Jody Scheckter, a Ferrari driver, used his GPDA role to take FISA's side in the conflict, arguing that ground effect cars (pioneered by the FOCA teams) were unsafe for drivers.
 In response, several drivers for FOCA teams, including Williams' Alan Jones and Brabham's Nelson Piquet, resigned from the GPDA, and Lotus' Mario Andretti publicly suggested that FISA president Jean-Marie Balestre was no longer fit for the job.

 In addition, the GPDA organised a successful drivers' strike at the 1982 South African Grand Prix after FISA proposed new regulations that gave them wider grounds to strip drivers of their FIA Super Licenses, although in that case, FOCA agreed with FISA's position.
 The drivers defeated the regulations but were fined and sanctioned by the FIA.
 Following the strike, a number of drivers met to disband the GPDA and replace it with the Professional Racing Drivers Association (PRDA), which theoretically extended to all professional drivers.
 The PRDA never matched the prominence or effectiveness of the original GPDA, and was said to have "faded away."